 Hydropower has played an important role in U.S. industrial development.
 Hydropower supported rapid expansion of the nation's production of aluminum for aircraft during World War II, and helped support developing post-war industries, including automobile and durable goods manufacturing [5].
-Hydropower has also played an major role in U.S. clean power generation, providing on average 10% of U.S. electricity generation over the 65 years leading up to 2015 (1950-2015), and 85% of cumulative U.S. renewable power generation over the same time period (Figure 1-1) [1].
-Hydropower provided a cumulative 10% of U.S. electricity generation and more than 85% of cumulative U.S. renewable power generation between 1950 and 2015.
+Hydropower has also played an major role in U.S. clean power generation, providing on average 10% of U.S. electricity generation over the past 65 years (1950-2015), and 85% of cumulative U.S. renewable power generation over the same time period (Figure 1-1) [1].

+Hydropower has provided a cumulative 10% of U.S. electricity generation and more than 85% of cumulative U.S. renewable power generation between 1950 and 2015.